zerasul/mdbook_en/5env-config/env-config.md

 It allows you to modify digitized images through its many built-in tools such as cropping, scaling, modifying image properties (reordering the palette).
 GIMP, is compatible with many image formats (BMP, PNG, JPG, TIFF, PSD); so it can be a good tool to convert into the formats we need.

-In addition to the built-in tools, more tools can be added thanks to the extensions of this program.
+In addition to the built-in tools, more tools can be added thanks to the extensions or plugins of this program.

 ![GIMP](5env-config/img/GIMP2.png "GIMP")
 _GIMP_